farcitoast/pokemon_tournament/README.md

 [^1]: sometimes the head-to-head criterion cannot be used, such as in the case where three players A, B, and C are even on points and A defeated B, B defeated C, and C defeated A.

 ## Resources
 - [Stats (Smogon)](https://www.smogon.com/dex/rs/pokemon/): here you can find anything, search for a move / pokemon / ability and you will get all the info you need.
+When checking out something, please make sure to select the **RS** (Ruby & Sapphire) generation at the top of the page.
 - [Types](https://upload.wikimedia.org/wikipedia/commons/thumb/9/97/Pokemon_Type_Chart.svg/2048px-Pokemon_Type_Chart.svg.png): type chart with strenghts and weaknesses.